-Originally trained as a classical violinist at the Royal College of Music in Stockholm, Klara is a swedish composer and vocalist working on contemporary classical music and comtemporary jazz.
-She pursued her education in voice and compoisition in Florence where she studied with internationally renowned professors such as Andrea Portera and Susanna Rigacci.
-In only a few years she has already composed or collaborated on three of Swedens professional orchestras, having her first symphonic piece The Sea premiered and taken into the repertoir by Gävle Symphony Orchestra at the age of 19.
+Originally trained as a classical violinist at the Royal College of Music in Stockholm, Klara switched to composition and voice in 2017 and moved to Florence where she studied for internationally renowned professors such as Andrea Portera and Susanna Rigacci.
+In only a few years she has already composed for three of Swedens professional orchestras, having her first symphonic piece The Sea premiered and taken into the repertoir by Gävle Symphony Orchestra at the age of 19.

 During her violin studies at the Royal College of Music, Klara was entrusted with a composition commission by the cultural department of Gothenburg for the professional orchestra Dalasinfoniettan.
 She was later that year admitted on a scholarship to The New School of Mannes & Contemporary Music in New York where she studied a semester for the composer Lowel Libermann (Julliard School of Music) at the classical department with various prominent singers of the New York jazzscene at the contemporary music department.